|A typical question: "What does the "a" behind the dB mean?"

 Since human hearing feels different frequencies as different loud, the sound signals are filtered by a sound pressure level meter so that the properties of human hearing are mimicked.

-We then speak of a so-called A weighting, short dB (A).
+We then speak of a so-called A weighting of the sound level, short dB (A).
 The decibel scale is logarithmic.
-Zero dBA corresponds to the threshold of hearing, and 130 dBA is the threshold of pain.
+Zero dBA corresponds to the threshold of hearing (auditory threshold).
+130 dBA is about the threshold of pain.

 At sound level analyzers the display (attack time tin) is time weighted.
 There are different settings: